Sarah Ferguson: Charity work

-In June 2019, Sarah became the patron of Natasha Allergy Research Foundation, an organisation founded in honour of Natasha Ednan-Laperouse, who died in 2016 due to an allergic reaction after consuming a sandwich.
-Sarah, whose own paternal uncle died following an allergic reaction, was asked by Ednan-Laperouse's parents to become their charity's patron.
-The organisation is working on a bill called "Natasha's Law", which "requires all food businesses in England and Northern Ireland to list every ingredient in their pre-packaged foods".
-Later in July, she became an ambassador for the technology infrastructure company Pegasus Group Holdings.
-Sarah was chosen to initiate "the company's philanthropic endeavors" as they develop an "off-grid renewable energy data center".
+From June 2019 until September 2025, Ferguson served as patron of the Natasha Allergy Research Foundation, an organisation established in memory of Natasha Ednan-Laperouse, who died in 2016 after suffering an allergic reaction to a baguette.
+She became an ambassador for the technology infrastructure company Pegasus Group Holdings.
+Ferguson was chosen to initiate "the company's philanthropic endeavors" as they develop an "off-grid renewable energy data center".

-In June 2020, Sarah launched her new charitable foundation called Sarah's Trust.
-The charity has provided aid for NHS, care home and hospice staff by delivering more than 150,000 items, including food, masks, scrubs, and toiletries.
+In June 2020, Ferguson launched her new charitable foundation called Sarah's Trust.
+The charity provided aid for NHS, care home and hospice staff by delivering more than 150,000 items, including food, masks, scrubs, and toiletries.
 Organisations such as Under One Sky and NOAH Enterprise have helped the foundation by giving sleeping bags to homeless people in the UK.
 Essentials and supplies have also been sent to Ghana.
-In March 2022, Sarah visited Denver after being chosen as the keynote speaker at a Junior League of Denver fundraiser.
-In the same month, she travelled to Poland amid the 2022 Russian invasion of Ukraine to meet with Ukrainian refugees and help her charity the Sarah's Trust in organising goods donated by UK citizens.
+In March 2022, Ferguson visited Denver after being chosen as the keynote speaker at a Junior League of Denver fundraiser.
+In the same month, she travelled to Poland amid the Russian invasion of Ukraine to meet with Ukrainian refugees and help her charity the Sarah's Trust in organising goods donated by UK citizens.
 In the following month, she travelled to Albania and met Afghan refugees at a resort in Golem.
-In her capacity as chief ambassador of the Montessori Group, Sarah visited Croatia in June 2022 where she promoted the organisation's work on providing help for Ukrainian refugees and supporting children.
+In her capacity as chief ambassador of the Montessori Group, Ferguson visited Croatia in June 2022 where she promoted the organisation's work on providing help for Ukrainian refugees and supporting children.
 In July 2022, her charity secured money to fund £14,000-worth of computers for Ukrainian refugees in Poland.
 She also helped with setting up the 'Play in a Box' tent in Upper Silesia to host refugee children for reading, playing, and baking.
 In December 2022, she hosted a choir for the blind from Kharkiv's Special Training Educational Complex during their visit to the UK, for which she was awarded with a certificate and badge from Poland's National Institute for the Blind.

+In March 2024, Ferguson co-chaired the Global Citizen NOW summit in Melbourne, Australia with the aim to end extreme poverty and address the climate crisis.